 Couldn’t do it without you, Missy”

-That is the kind of stuff I live for, that keeps me going,
+That is the kind of stuff I live for, that keeps me going, most days.

 But like I said, this was happening right around the time I had 3 clients decide to stop training (maybe indefinitely).
 I would be a total liar if I could just dust that off my shoulder and carry on.
 Because the truth is, it brought me down and pummeled the confidence I did have.